Hoverhuang-er/SecurityCam-PiCam/README.md

 # rpiPiCam board control script

 ##### Aim of this script is to control the rpiPiCam board to send messages on the PiCam network.
-The expansion board is for raspberry pi mainboard and allows to use the [PiCam network](http://PiCam.com)
+The expansion board is for raspberry pi mainboard and allows to use the [VPS](http://hoverhuang.com)

-You can purchase the board on [YADOM.FR](http://yadom.fr/carte-rpiPiCam.html).
+You can purchase the board on [Element14](http://sg.element14.com/buy-raspberry-pi?ICID=I-HP-PP-raspberrypi-bundle-boards-01).

 Two python scripts are provided :